tarwn/lessthandot-hugo/blogs/content/posts/2010-04-30-how-to-insert-values-into-a-table-with-o.md

 INSERT INTO Sequence2 DEFAULT VALUES
 ```

-Now let&#8217;s look what is in the table
+Now let's look what is in the table

 sql
 SELECT * FROM  Sequence2